kurnias/topguw/README.md

   1. Firstly you have to install airprobe and gsmframecoder (airprobe depends on gnu-radio **3.6**, so if you use Kali 2 for example you have 2 solution -> downgrade to kali 1 or use the zmiana).
   2. You should install kalibrate-rtl too (Topguw uses kal command to scan GSM tower).

-2. You can run the .jar or import sources with Netbean
+2. Run
+  1. From a shell start the jar with "java -jar Topwub.jar"
+  2. Use Netbean to import the project and run from Netbean

 ## How to use
 1. First step
 2. Second step
 3. Third step

-NOTICE:
+## Disclaimer

-Copyright (c) 2015, Bastien Enjalbert
-All rights reserved.
+Copyright (c) 2015, Bastien Enjalbert All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: